oerdnj/XKOSB-3/README.md

 First run a server, then run a client; client will first download the p, g and then the server and client will exchange their public keys, calculate shared secret.
-The shared secret is then fed to hash function to generate 32-bytes key used to as key to establish symetric XChaCha2-Poly1305 encryption between the two endpoints.
+The shared secret is then fed to hash function to generate 32-bytes key used to as key to establish symmetric XChaCha2-Poly1305 encryption between the two endpoints.

 NOTE: Server can only talk to a single client at the time, but it will accept